2394425147/astrodx/README.md

 ## I'm having some issues...

 > [!TIP]
 > Writing your issue in English allows more people to understand and help you.
+> We also recommend searching for other people's issues for solutions first.

 Open an issue [here](https://github.com/2394425147/maipaddx/issues), or join our [Discord server](https://discord.gg/6fpETgpvjZ) to talk about it.